Data Sorting with C++

 The Sort method accepts the following parameters:

-• Cells, the cells for the underlying worksheet.
+• Cells, the cells of the underlying worksheet.

 • CellArea, the range of cells.
 Define the cell area before applying data sorting.